rojarida/network-monitor/README.md

 - Metric rows
 - Statistics are now in green, pills
 - Tightened the spacing surrounding the settings button and status

+### 0.3.1
+Fixed issue where the metrics were being reset to default when changing settings